MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/Organization.md

 ---
-title: Organization - Common Data Model | Microsoft Docs
+title: Organization in foundationCommon - Common Data Model | Microsoft Docs
 description: Top level of the Microsoft Dynamics 365 business hierarchy.
 The organization can be a specific business, holding company, or corporation.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Organization
+# Organization in foundationCommon

 Top level of the Microsoft Dynamics 365 business hierarchy.
 The organization can be a specific business, holding company, or corporation.